moshemoshe12134/ActumToCRM/README.md

 # ActumToCRM
- Automate downloading and Uploading of account receivables from Actume Processing to Orgmeter
+ Automate the process of downloading, organizing, and uploading daily account receivables from Actum Processing to Orgmeter.